open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 + Please follow the guide at [Q21](#Q21:_How_do_I_destroy_the_Virtual_Machine_and_start_over?) to destroy the original virtual machine and start over.

-#### Q19: What do I do if I get an error message "A Virtual Box machine with the name 'vi' already exists"?
+#### Q19: What do I do if I get the error message "A Virtual Box machine with the name 'vi' already exists"?

 + There are 2 potential solutions: